 On the Raspberry Pi PCB, there is a component which appears to be a zero ohm resistor (0201 size 0.6mm x 0.3mm) which links to the PCB antenna or can be turned 45 degrees to link to the U.FL connector bypassing the internal antenna.

 We carefully removed and rotated the resistor to the U.FL link pad and then soldered the new U.FL connector to the board.

-Link rotated and the new U.FL connector fitted.
+The link rotated and the new U.FL connector was fitted.